Esther Cañadas

+Esther Cañadas ([esˈteɾ kaˈɲaðas]; born 1 March 1977, in Albacete) is a Spanish model and actress.
+In 2024, the website Models.com added her to its list of Industry Icons, a term it applies to models "who have built stellar careers", ranking her higher than its Industry Legends category but lower than its Supermodels.

 Career

 Originally, Cañadas wanted to pursue a career as a criminologist, but her mother persuaded her to give modeling a try.
 In her teens she started working as a model and moved first to Barcelona, then to Milan and New York.